cilium/cilium/Documentation/concepts/terminology.rst

 Cilium refers to a node as an individual member of a cluster.
 Each node must be running the ``cilium-agent`` and will operate in a mostly autonomous manner.
-Synchronization of state between Cilium agent's running on different nodes is kept to a minimum for simplicity and scale.
+Synchronization of state between Cilium agents running on different nodes is kept to a minimum for simplicity and scale.
 It occurs exclusively via the Key-Value store or with packet metadata.